Last updated: November 18, 2020

 If there is a shortage of gig economy work and I lose income due to the economic impact of COVID-19 can I access Employment Insurance?

-If I have questions about applying for Employment Insurance, who can I contact?
+Who do I contact if I have questions about applying for Employment Insurance, the CRB or the CRSB?

 Are there other special income support measures available to me?

 Residents of British Columbia who are unable to work due to COVID-19 may be eligible for the B.C.
 Emergency Benefit for Workers, a one-time, tax-free payment of $1,000.